audunsh/audunsh.github.io/teaching.md

 So how do we teach in ways that preserves the mystery and promotes creativity?
 I believe we should not focus that much on answers - rather, we should communicate a concise and clear understanding of our problems, and guide students as best we can in their work on solving them.

-Also, we should encourage respect the creative process

-creativity and highlight and cherish the remaining mysteries and weaknesses of current theories.
+Also, we should encourage creativity and curiosity, cherish the mysteries and weaknesses of current theories.
 That our theories has not been falsified yet does not mean that they are true.